-Industry 4.0: What you need to know for precision manufacturing
+Industry 4.0 for precision automotive manufacturing

 The global Industry 4.0 market is expected to grow from US$65 billion in 2021 to US$166 billion by 2026, reflecting a healthy CAGR of 20.6%.
 The largest share of that market will likely be held by the industrial sensors segment.